Whimsy Stick

 • Reliable release.
 When you give your release cue after a catch, the dog drops the lure 80% or more of the time.
 The trade-for-treats foundation has worked.

 • Physical recovery within 20 minutes.
 Panting slows, the dog settles, breathing returns to baseline within 15 to 20 minutes of session end.
-So cardio conditioning is established.
+Cardio conditioning is established.

 • No soreness the next day.
 The dog wakes up the next morning moving normally.
 No stiffness, no limping, no reluctance to play.
 The body has adapted to the intensity.